-In considering whether a place falls within the definition of "a set of premises", we need to look at, amongst other things, the ownership/occupation and control of the premises.
+In considering whether a place falls within the definition of "a set of premises", the licensing authority needs to look at, amongst other things, the ownership/occupation and control of the premises.

-We expect to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises, as recommended in the Gambling Commission's Guidance to Licensing Authorities.
+The licensing authority expect to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises, as recommended in the Gambling Commission's Guidance to Licensing Authorities.

-6. Occasional Use Notices:
+6. Occasional Use Notices

-We have very little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
-We will though consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice.
+The licensing authority has very little discretion in regard to these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
+It will though consider the definition of a 'track' and whether the applicant is permitted to avail themselves of the notice.